 As America’s “Last Frontier,” Alaska provides an excellent space for STEM learning, especially natural sciences.
 The state’s 4-H chapter, run by the University of Alaska Fairbanks, offers many opportunities to learn about Alaska’s natural wonders, such as the salmon lifecycle.
 For more information, please visit Alaska’s 4-H website.

 The University of Arizona’s Agriculture and Life Sciences department runs the 4-H cooperative extension.
-Recent projects include the YOUniversity program for science at the University of Arizona College of Medicine in Phoenix.
 To find your Arizona 4-H opportunities, please visit the University of Arizona 4-H website.

 The University of California’s Agriculture and Natural Resources’ 4-H involvement includes clubs, summer camps and after-school programs.
 STEM projects in the state range from animal and plant science to engineering, technology, and nutrition.
 Another opportunity to be involved in STEM is Stanford University’s Science in Service program, which helps kids get involved in various areas of STEM.